-- 1. Dial the conference telephone number / extension. - 2.
-Enter any number for the conference.

-- 3. Set PIN (if required). - 4.
-Communicate these access numbers (extension, conference number and PIN) to other attendees.
+- 1. Dial the conference telephone number/extension. - 2.
+Enter a random number for the conference. - 3.
+Set PIN, if you want to protect your call. - 4.
+Communicate these access numbers to other attendees.

 To leave the conference, simply terminate the call.